Ways to Disregard.Git csproj File Changes

 echo "Updated .csproj files to be assumed unchanged."

-2. This command removes files from the staging area and index but leaves the local copy intact.
-It's useful for files that were accidentally added to the repository.
+2. This command preserves the local copy while removing files from the staging area and index.
+For files that were inadvertently added to the repository, it is helpful.

-9. Is there a way to force Git to track files listed in .gitignore?
+9. Is it possible to make Git track files that are listed in the.gitignore file?

-Key Takeaways and Best Practices for Git File Management
+Important Lessons and Top Tips for Git File Management